Special Entry Programs

 Adelaide High School has a proud rowing tradition, which started in 1911.
 In 1922, St Peter’s College challenged Adelaide High School to a race in eights on the River Torrens.
 The race was won by Adelaide High School, and so began the annual Head of the River Regatta, which has grown into SA’s largest championship regatta.

-The Adelaide High School Rowing Club incorporates a talent identification selection process whereby students from outside the school zone can apply to enrol at the School.
+The Adelaide High School Rowing Program incorporates a talent identification selection process whereby students from outside the school zone can apply to enrol at the School.
 Students will be selected based on:

 Shortlisted students will be offered an interview and successful students commit themselves to the Rowing Program during the period of their enrolment at Adelaide High School.
 Their involvement in rowing takes precedence over their involvement in other sports; however, they are actively encouraged to participate in a different winter sport.